Mind Mapping explained including examples

 This method is called Mind Mapping and they were invented by author and consultant Tony Buzan.
 This personal development tool is a useful technique that helps you learn more effectively.
 It improves the way in which information is recorded and it supports creative problem-solving.
+Plan projects becomes easier with the use of this tool.

 This personal development tool is also known as Concept Mapping, Spray Diagrams, and Spider Diagrams.